node-red/node-red.github.io/docs/creating-nodes/properties.md

 ### Property definitions

-The entries in the `defaults` object can have the following attributes:
+The entries in the `defaults` object must be objects and can have the following attributes:

 - `value` : (any type) the default value the property takes
 - `required` : (boolean) *optional* whether the property is required.
 If set to